Classified of Reinforced Cement Concrete Floors

 - People are quite costly except at this location where local timber is economically available.

-- Timber floor is basically three types,
+- Timber floor is three types,

 - Single joist timber floors.